maiden-ventures/maiden-framework/README.md

 Maiden Framework is a light-weight REST API generator tool for Scala that sits on top of Finch and Quill.

-*THIS IS CURRENTLY BROKEN!
-A QUILL UPGRADE HAS CAUSED A NUMBER OF ISSUES TO ARISE*
+*THIS IS CURRENTLY VERY MUCH A WORK IN PROGRRESS!
+BETTER EXAMPLES COMING *

 [Quick Start](https://github.com/maiden-ventures/maiden-framework/wiki/Quick-Start)